joswayski/kontext/README.md

 1. Build the shared library for the backend services
 2. Build the API
 3. Install dependencies for the web service and start it in dev mode
-4. Start the Kafka and MySQL
+4. Start Kafka and MySQL

 ### Running the Services